Scottish-Tech-Army/soundscape-backend/docs/operations.md

 ## Metrics

-Logs can be found as follows.
+Metrics can be found as follows.

-- In the [Azure portal](https://portal.azure.com), find the resource group.
+- In the [Azure portal](https://portal.azure.com), find the resource you care about.

-- Select the Log Analytics Workspace, and click on it.
+- Click on it.

 - On the left hand panel click on `Metrics`

-- The default scope is the LAW itself, which is not very interesting.
-Click on `Scope` to change it to the right resource.

-### VM metrics

-- If you click down to the VMSS or to the running VM instance, you can see (for example) CPU usage, memory free, and network usage used by ingestion.

-### Ingest trigger function app

-About the only interesting metric here is `On Demand Function Execution Count`, which counts numbers of executions, and shows when the job triggered.
+(You can also find all this if you go digging around in the Log Analytics Workspace, setting `scope` correctly, but it is easier to go through the resource itself.)

 ### Tile server app